Site logo

 Behavior >>> Site content >>> All pages

 Many of your leads won’t convert into paying customers immediately.
-On the contrary, they will probably look around and wander off, only to come back to buy your product another day.
-Sometimes you remain top of mind even after someone leaves, and they find they can’t resist your offer.
-Alternatively, they might see another piece of content from your brand that reminds them of the products they left behind on your website.
-Either way, it’s also important to pay attention to how these leads eventually wind up converting to sales.
+On the contrary, they will probably look around and wander off, only to return to buy your product another day.
+Sometimes, you remain at the top of your mind even after someone leaves, and they find they can’t resist your offer.

 How to find this in Google Analytics: